-Deans should ensure that unit administrators conduct annual performance reviews of each non-tenured faculty member appointed in the tenure system and that, among the topics addressed, those stated above are included in these reviews.
+Deans should ensure that unit administrators conduct annual performance reviews of each non-tenured faculty member appointed in the tenure system and that, among the topics addressed, those stated above, as appropriate, are included in these reviews.
 If college or unit practice is to require written annual evaluations, the dean should receive a copy of the evaluation sent to each faculty member.
 The dean should conduct in-depth reviews with each chairperson or director of the annual performance evaluations of each non-tenured faculty member appointed in the tenure system to identify issues and to implement appropriate steps to assist the faculty member in achieving success in the unit.

-Deans also are encouraged to schedule individual meetings at least annually with all racial minority and women--if underrepresented in applicable academic units--tenure system faculty members appointed in their colleges.
+In addition to the chairpersons and directors, deans also are encouraged to schedule individual meetings at least annually with all racial minority and women--if underrepresented--tenure system faculty members appointed in their colleges.
 Issues identified in these meetings should be discussed with the applicable chairperson/director so that each individual can have full opportunity to develop professionally and make progress toward meeting unit standards.

-Documentation of the occurrence of annual performance reviews of non-tenured faculty in the tenure system by unit administrators must be submitted by each dean to the Office of the Provost along with the preliminary reappointment, promotion and tenure recommendation list.
-The details of each performance review will be discussed in the meetings on reappointment, promotion and tenure recommendations with each dean by the Associate Provost and Assistant Provost and Assistant Vice President for Academic Human Resources.
+Documentation of the occurrence of annual performance reviews of non-tenured faculty in the tenure system by unit administrators must be submitted by each dean to the Office of the Provost along with the reappointment, promotion and tenure recommendation list.
+The details of each performance review will be discussed in the meetings with each dean by the Assistant Provost/Assistant Vice President for Academic Human Resources and the Assistant Vice President for Research Services.